Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Water,” Walsh repeated.
 “Trust me.
 Don’t make me pick you up and dump you in the river…”

-Vemik groaned again, but levered himself laboriously upright---or as close as Ten’Gewek ever got to upright, anyway---and spat into the grass.
+Vemik groaned again, but levered himself laboriously upright - or as close as Ten’Gewek ever got to upright, anyway - and spat into the grass.
 Even that modest amount of exercise seemed to give him a boost though, because he cleared his throat, looked around more clearly and sharpened into the here and now.

 “...Jooyun warned me of this.
 He call it *‘Hangover.’* Said it was the Taking to balance the Giving the night before.”